Home > Analyses > Industrials > Old Dominion Freight Line, Inc.

 Financial Ratios

-The table below presents key financial ratios for Old Dominion Freight Line, Inc. over the last five fiscal years to facilitate year-over-year comparison:
+The following table presents key financial ratios for Old Dominion Freight Line, Inc. over the last five fiscal years, highlighting profitability, liquidity, leverage, and market valuation metrics:

 Ratios20212022202320242025